story-branch/story_branch/README.md

 First make sure you have the gems listed below installed, run `bundle` in the same folder as `story_branch`

-Grab you Pivotal Tracker API key and place it in your .bashrc (or .zshrc etc.) as:
+Grab your Pivotal Tracker API key and place it in your .bashrc (or .zshrc etc.) as:

     export PIVOTAL_API_KEY=yourapikeywithoutquotesoranythingelse